Netglex/artroeite-paint-dream/README.md

 ### Quick Start

-To quickly test the whole project, move to the folder *./paint-dream-web* and run the commands:
+First, you need to build the frontend.
+Move to the folder *./paint-dream-web* and run the command:

 ```
 yarn && yarn build
 ```

-Afterwards, you have to execute the command to run the whole project:
+Afterwards, you can run the following command to build the backend and create running Docker containers:

 ```
 docker compose up -d